wellsilver/graphics/README.md

 ### quickstart

-This little code snippet should showcase all of the functions for graphics.h
+This little snippet should showcase all of the functions for graphics.h

 ```c
 #include <stdio.h>